npick001/npick001/README.md

 Grad date: May 2024

-I will be working on whatever projects fulfill my need to problem solve constantly.
+I will be working on whatever projects fulfill my need to problem solve.